GeneralJoker/DiscordBot/README.md

 # DiscordBot
-Upvote/Downvote system for memes, images.... you name it!
+Upvote/Downvote system for memes and images